sjmcpherson/Front-End-Developer-Learnings/Glossary.md

 - Strongly Typed - Describes a programming language that requires a variable be assigned a type as apposed to Loosely Typed and throws a type error when values of different types a evaluated.
 - Surface Web - the World Wide Web that is indexable by conventional search engines as opposed to the Deep Web with is not reachable by conventional search engines.
 - SVG - Scalable Vector Graphics - is a XML based vector graphics format with some support for interactivity and animations
+- Stylus - Another CSS preprocessor which brackets, colons, and semi-colons are all optional.
+Uses the .styl file extension
 - Two Way Data Binding - A feature of Silverlight & many MV* JS frameworks where changes by the user in the DOM are reflected in the JS model & changes to the model update the DOM seemlessly.
 - URI - Uniform Resource Identifier
 - User Experience(UX) - User Experience is a broader which is inclusive yet distinct from the User Interface as it encompasses the way a person feels about using a product, system or service.